mobxjs/mobx-state-tree/README.md

 type ITodo = typeof Todo.Type // => ITodo is now a valid TypeScript type with { title: string; setTitle: (v: string) => void }
 ```

-Due the way typeof operator works, when working with big and deep models trees, it might make your IDE/ts server takes alot of CPU time and freeze vscode (or others)
+Due to the way typeof operator works, when working with big and deep models trees, it might make your IDE/ts server takes a lot of CPU time and freeze vscode (or others)
 A partial solution for this is to turn the `.Type` into an interface.
 ```ts
 type ITodoType = typeof Todo.Type;